 All employed staff, temporary workers and volunteers must sign a confidentiality agreement before being given access to any information held by the charity.
-For Branches it is covered by the charity's confidentiality form or by the Branch Declaration.
+For support groups it is covered by the the support group agreement.
 All volunteers must comply with the charity's data protection policies.